 The years went by and we moved to many places, but in 1962 we landed in Portland, Oregon.
 My best friends in high school were Cliff Lewis, John Clark and Jayne Scott (another Jane).
 We went to Seaside and Cannon Beach (places Sacajawea had been) nearly every weekend.
 And still, I didn’t think anything about this as it would relate to Sacajawea and her story.

-Life went on, many people came in and out of my path who were somehow associated through ancestors with the Lewis and Clark story, the Charbonneaus, Meriwether Lewis….
+Life went on, many people came in and out of my path who were somehow associated through ancestors with the Lewis and Clark story, the Charbonneaus, Meriwether Lewis.
 But in 1987, my husband, kids and I were traveling back to Washington from Indiana (where my husband finished his college).
-As happened, due to driving the “beautiful,” but rough back roads across Montana, our car broke down in Bozeman.
+As happened, our car broke down in Bozeman, Montana.

 Now that would seem like tough luck, but we were trapped there in that picturesque, mountainous setting for three days.
 While we waited for our car to be repaired something very strong captured our attention and made us realize, for some reason, we had to stay.
 So, we listened to our hearts and stayed for three years.
 We found jobs and bought a house.

 My husband was a teacher and his class was studying Lewis and Clark.
 One day we took his students on a field trip to Three Forks, Montana (where Sacajawea was brutally kidnapped from her people in about 1800).
 I never expected to be so overcome with emotion that day.
 I just walked the rivers and Fort Rock, making sketches of the plants and watching the eagles above me…

 The next Saturday, May 20, 1989, I told my husband I had to go back there, I didn’t know why but I needed to go by myself.
 He was very supportive of me following my heart.
 That day, I sat on the cliff looking over the rivers — watching the eagles soar.
 I was thinking about Sacajawea, and I couldn’t stop the tears welling up in my eyes — when a gentle voice echoed in my soul, “I want you to write my story.”